qcr/armer/docs/working_with_a_new_arm.rst

 ====================================

 .. note::
-    Make sure the arm's ROS drivers are installed!
+    Make sure the arm's ROS drivers and the main Armer driver package are installed!

 If a ``armer_{YOUR_ROBOT_MODEL}`` package is in the QCR repos, you're in luck!
 Simply install it and run
     .. code-block:: bash